SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: S I GAME version 3

 \subsection{Attenuation by intervening gas with \cloudy (step 2)}

 In addition to being attenuated by dust grains, interstellar light from stars is also absorbed by gas, in particular in the hydrogen-ionizing regime at photon energies above $13.6$\,eV.
 With \skirt a spectrum is generated in each cell that has been attenuated by dust only, which tends to absorb radiation in the FUV at $6$--$13.6$\,eV \citep{Gnedin2008}.
-In order to account for the additional attenuation by gas, we run a suite of \cloudy models over a range of total hydrogen column densities, keeping the metallicity at $1$\,\Zsun and maintaining the dust size distribution and abundance to that appropriate for the ISM of the Milky Way as given by the \cloudy ``grains ISM'' command.
-The latter includes both a graphitic and silicate component and generally reproduces the observed overall extinction properties for a ratio of extinction per reddening of RV $\equiv$ Av/E(B-V) = 3.1 (we refer to the \cloudy manual for details).
+In order to account for the additional attenuation by gas, we run a suite of \cloudy models for a fixed luminosity source, over a range of total hydrogen column densities.
+For the luminosity source, an unobscured stellar spectrum of a stellar population of age 1\,Myr and solar metallicity, scaled to a luminosity of $10^6$\,\Lsun, using the same BPASS v2.2.1 tables as those used in the modeling with \skirt.
+The stellar spectrum is added to a background continuum spectrum corresponding to the observed local ISM ISRF as available with the ``table ism'' command in \cloudy.
+For these models, we keep the metallicity at $1$\,\Zsun and maintain the dust size distribution and abundance to that appropriate for the ISM of the Milky Way as given by the \cloudy ``grains ISM'' command.
+The latter includes both a graphitic and a silicate component and generally reproduces the observed overall extinction properties for a ratio of extinction per reddening of RV $\equiv$ Av/E(B-V) = 3.1 (we refer to the \cloudy manual for details).
 We use the local ISM abundance table of \cloudy, which is a mean of the warm and cold phases of the ISM from \cite{Cowie1986} and \cite{Savage1996}.
-In these \cloudy models, and all other \cloudy models in this work, the CMB at $z=0$ is included as an additional blackbody radiation field.
-For the incident continuum, the local ISRF in \cloudy is used.
-The resulting transmitted spectra are shown in Figure\,\ref{fig:cloudy_NH}.
-The spectrum is not attenuated significantly for column densities below around $10^{18}$\,\scm, and above this column density the incident spectra are attenuated both above and below $13.6$\,eV.
+In these \cloudy models, and all other \cloudy models in this work, the cosmic microwave background at $z=0$ is included as an additional blackbody radiation field.
+By changing the column density at which \cloudy stops the calculation, a set of transmitted spectra of different shapes are produced containing the effects of different amounts of dust and gas absorption as shown in Figure\,\ref{fig:cloudy_NH}.